blekhmanlab/rxivist/paper/figures.md

 * [Table S1](#table-s1-articles-per-journal-september-2018): Articles per journal, September 2018
 * [Table S2](#table-s2-papers-per-author): Papers per author
 * [Table S3](#table-s3-authors-and-papers-by-institution): Authors and papers by institution
+* [Figure S1](#figure-s1-downloads-over-time-relative-to-posting): Downloads over time relative to posting
+* [Figure S2](#figure-s2-proportion-of-downloads-per-month-on-biorxiv): Proportion of downloads per month on bioRxiv
+* [Figure S3](#figure-s3-downloads-by-year-posted): Downloads by year posted
+* [Figure S4](#figure-s4-median-downloads-per-year): Median downloads per year posted
 * [In-text analysis](#analysis)

+## PostgreSQL snapshot restoration

+Any conventional method of restoring Postgres backups should work properly for these snapshots, but a straightforward method using a conventional workstation is described below.

+1. Download the database snapshot from [our Zenodo repository](https://doi.org/10.5281/zenodo.2465689) at doi 10.5281/zenodo.2465689.
+The file is called `rxivist.paper.backup`.
+1. Install [Docker](https://www.docker.com/products/docker-desktop), a free containerization platform.
+Containers are used for all the Rxivist components to limit external dependencies and side-effects from installation of tools such as PostgreSQL.
+1. Start the Docker daemon.
+1. Open a command terminal and start a PostgreSQL server as a background process: `docker run --name devdb -e POSTGRES_PASSWORD=asdf -d -p 5432:5432 postgres` This should result in a database server being available on your workstation at `localhost:5432`, the standard Postgres port.
+1. While you can use the `psql` tool to run the queries in this file from within the container, those unfamiliar with SQL databases may have an easier time installing [pgAdmin 4](https://www.pgadmin.org/download/), a free tool that adds a browser-based interface with which to run commands.
+(Be careful—the sidebar of their website sometimes includes spam "START NOW" advertisements that look like download buttons.)
+1. Start pgAdmin.
+This should launch a new browser tab with the application.
+If not, navigating to [`http://127.0.0.1:57146/browser/`](http://127.0.0.1:57146/browser/) may work.
+1. On the left side, right-click on "Servers," and select "Create Server."
+Give this connection a name, then, in the "Connection" tab of the "Create - Server" dialog, enter the properties of the PostgreSQL database you created in step 4.
+"Host name/address" should be `localhost`; most other values can remain unchanged.
+For the "Password" field, enter whatever password you specified in the Docker command in step 4 (in the example, it's `asdf`.)
+Click "Save."
+1. The new server connections should now appear in the "Servers" tree in the left sidebar.
+Open this, and select the `postgres` database from under the `Databases` category.
+Right-click on `postgres`, and select the "Restore..." option.
+1. This should open the "Restore" dialog.
+For "Filename," click on the ellipsis on the right side of the box and find the `rxivist.paper.backup` file that you downloaded in step 1.
+1. Switch to the "Restore options" tab of this dialog box.
+Most of these values can remain unchanged, but two values need to be changed from "No" to "Yes": "Pre-data," "Data" and "Owner."
+1. Click the blue "Restore" button.
+1. Once this process is complete, your "postgres" database should have two schemas: "prod" and "paper."
+The "paper" schema contains the data used in this study.

+(For those looking to create a snapshot of their own, Snapshots are created using the "Backup" dialog with the "Yes" option selected for "Pre-data," "Data," "Blobs," "Owner," "Privilege," "With OID(s)" and "Verbose messages.")

 ## R environment setup
 ```r